LiymLab/cfDNAanalyzer/README.md

 ### 1. Feature processing

 #### 1.1 Format transformation and missing value filter
-* We initiate the preprocessing by loading configuration settings and sample labels to establish a structured approach.
-The configuration files are generated according to the specific features that users want to calculate.

-* We first convert all input files for each sample into the corresponding format as described below.
-After formatting, we concatenate the formatted CSV files for each sample by merging them column-wise.
-Finally, we clean the dataset by removing any columns that contain missing values, ensuring the data is ready for downstream analysis.
+* First, we clean the dataset by removing any columns that contain missing values, ensuring the data is ready for downstream analysis.

   ```shell
   sample,label,column1,column2,column3,...,columnN